longlostbro/dts-bundle/README.md

 ````

 Using this makes the definition findable for tooling, for example the [TypeScript Definitions package manager](https://github.com/DefinitelyTyped/tsd) (from v0.6.x) can auto-link these into `tsd.d.ts` bundle file.

-### Wrappers

-There is also a Grunt plugin [grunt-dts-bundle](https://www.github.com/grunt-ts/grunt-dts-bundle) that goes well with Grunt based compilers, like [grunt-ts](https://www.github.com/grunt-ts/grunt-ts) or [grunt-typescript](https://github.com/k-maru/grunt-typescript).

 ## Options